What is indexed universal life insurance?

-There are several other features of indexed universal life insurance, according to the AICPA:
+There are several other features of indexed universal life insurance, according to the American Institute of Certified Public Accountants :

-The Insurance Information Institute suggests that permanent life insurance may be a good option if you need lifelong life insurance and want to build your cash account over the long term.
+The III suggests that permanent life insurance may be a good option if you want lifelong life insurance and want to build your cash account over the long term.

 The NAIC points to the fact that indexed universal life insurance offers both potential for growth based on the market, as well as protection from losing value if the market falls.
-If these features appeal to you, you might consider indexed universal life insurance.
-An insurance agent can help you make an informed decision about whether indexed universal life insurance is right for you.
+If these features are appealing, you might consider indexed universal life insurance.
+Your insurance provider can help you make an informed decision about whether indexed universal life insurance is right for you.